The Flyover Replay

 Thanks Eric.

-I will repeat the Trivia Question for today: What is Cap'n Crunch's full name?
+I will repeat the Trivia Question for today: Which two countries have the longest continuous international land border?

 Now, back to the News.